 For instance, if you have a strand of DNA with the base sequence ATTGCCATATG, you can deduce that the corresponding complementary DNA strand must have the base sequence TAACGGTATAC.

-RNA strands are a single strand, but come in various forms.
+RNA strands are a single strand, but they come in various forms unlike DNA.
 In addition to mRNA, the other two main types of RNA are ribosomal RNA (rRNA) and transfer RNA (tRNA).

 The Role of DNA vs. RNA in Protein Synthesis